 By Allison McGreal, Assistant Vice President, PartnerOne Environmental

-Underwriters are seeing an increase in submissions being shopped with multiple carriers in the hope of finding a viable market for this business.
+Underwriters are seeing an increase in Auto submissions being shopped with multiple carriers in the hope of finding a viable market for this business.
 It’s important for brokers and agents to fully understand the risk and exposures but also, the carrier appetite.

 Some initial questions to ask about these risks: